brendenwest/it122/5_databases/notes.rst

     import mongoose from 'mongoose';
     const { Schema } = mongoose;

-    // For security, connectionString should be in a separate file not committed to git
-    //const connectionString = "mongodb+srv://<dbuser>:<dbpassword>@<cluster>.mongodb.net/test?retryWrites=true";
+    // For security, connectionString should be in a separate file and excluded from git const connectionString = "mongodb+srv://<dbuser>:<dbpassword>@<cluster>.mongodb.net/test?retryWrites=true";

     mongoose.connect(connectionString, {
         dbName: 'DBNAME',